 Can viral culture testing be performed to identify monkeypox virus?

-According to the CDC, “Culture-based testing for mpox virus should not be performed as a routine diagnostic procedure in clinical or diagnostic laboratories.”2 Monkeypox virus cannot be definitively identified by viral culture and should not be used to diagnose mpox.
+According to the CDC, “Culture-based testing for monkeypox virus should not be performed as a routine diagnostic procedure in clinical or diagnostic laboratories.”1 Monkeypox virus cannot be definitively identified by viral culture at ARUP and should not be used to diagnose mpox.
 Instead, clients should order Orthopoxvirus (includes monkeypox virus) by PCR.

 Are there special shipping and handling instructions for samples from patients with suspected or confirmed mpox?